nikerla/vc-content/Pages/index.md

 				<img alt="Virto Commerce e-commerce framework" src="/Content/images/advantages/3.jpg">
 				<p class="title">Launch your solutions faster with automation tools</p>
 				<p>
-					Using combination of azure and automation cmdlets, setup an automated deployments for your solutions.
+					Using combination of azure and automation cmdlets, setup automated deployments for your solutions.
 From development to staging to production.
 				</p>